randleem/energiser-scoreboard-with-backend/README.md

 touch .env
 ```

-5. Add your Heroku Database credentials to the .env fole
+5. Add your Heroku Database credentials to the .env file

 ```
 PGHOST= "your host details"